-- Concrete must be allowed to properly cure and dry a minimum of 4 weeks prior to operation of radiant heat system. - Over concrete, moisture vapor emission rate for concrete subfloors must not exceed 3 pounds per 1000 sf per 24 hours using Calcium Chloride test ASTM 1869, or 75% RH using ASTM 2170 k and must be documented for warranty coverage. - Wood subfloors must not exceed 12% moisture content and be within 2% moisture content as that of the bamboo flooring. - Subfloor must be flat to 3/16" over a 10' radius or 1/8" over a 6' radius. - T-moldings must be used to separate heating zones.

-- Operation of radiant heat system should be set to run at 2/3 of the maximum output for a minimum of 2 weeks prior to installation of flooring to further allow moisture from concrete to dissipate and reach a final moisture content.
+- Concrete must be allowed to properly cure and dry a minimum of 4 weeks prior to operation of radiant heat system. - Over concrete, moisture vapor emission rate for concrete subfloors must not exceed 3 pounds per 1000 sf per 24 hours using Calcium Chloride test ASTM 1869, or 75% RH using ASTM 2170 k and must be documented for warranty coverage. - Wood subfloors must not exceed 12% moisture content and be within 2% moisture content as that of the wood flooring. - Subfloor must be flat to 3/16" over a 10' radius or 1/8" over a 6' radius. - T-moldings must be used to separate heating zones. - Operation of radiant heat system should be set to run at 2/3 of the maximum output for a minimum of 2 weeks prior to installation of flooring to further allow moisture from concrete to dissipate and reach a final moisture content.
 This must be done in both heating AND non-heating seasons. - The use of a separate thermostat for each individual zone is required.
-An outdoor temperature sensor is highly recommended to adjust temperature according to anticipated heat loss. - Reduce heat to a temperature of 65° 4 days prior to installation. - For direct Glue down Turn the heat off for 24 hours before, during and an additional 24 hours after installation.
-Failure to turn heat off may reduce the working time of the adhesive.
-Follow all adhesive guidelines set forth by the adhesive manufacturer. - Floating Installation Install flooring according to floating floor installation guidelines.
-We require the use of a 6mil poly-film in conjunction with underlayment.
-2-in-1 underlayments are considered acceptable. - After 48 hours post-installation, we recommend to slowly raise the temperature of the heating system to its preferred operating level.
-Please exercise caution and expect to achieve peak after a period of 5 days. - Do not allow the surface temperature to exceed 80°F with no more than a 5°F variance in surface temperature over a 24-hour period. - Relative humidity of the job site must be maintained between 35-55% relative humidity.
+An outdoor temperature sensor is highly recommended to adjust temperature according to anticipated heat loss. - Reduce heat to a temperature of 65° 4 days prior to installation - For direct Glue down Turn the heat off for 24 hours before, during and an additional 24 hours after installation.
+Failure to turn heat off may reduce working time of the adhesive.
+Follow all adhesive guidelines set forth by adhesive manufacturer. - After 48 hours post-installation, we recommend to slowly raise the temperature of the heating system to its preferred operating level.
+Please exercise caution and expect to achieve peak after a period of 5 days. - Do not allow the surface temperature to exceed 80°F with no more than a 5°F variance in surface temperature over a 24-hour period. - Relative humidity of the jobsite must be maintained between 35-55% relative humidity.
 The use of a humidification/dehumidification system may be required to maintain the proper humidity level.
-Failure to maintain proper humidity level can result in excessive dryness of flooring and void the warranty. - Seasonal expansion and contraction are expected and do not mean a defect is present within the product.
+Failure to maintain proper humidity level can result in excessive dryness of flooring and void the warranty. - Seasonal expansion and contraction is expected and does not mean a defect is present within the product.